bcgov/entity/docs/Way of Working/Operations-Processes.md

 **John Lane in CC**
 - if a person mentioned above is not here, John will ask another team member to fix it
+- John, you can see if Richard and Kial are not here ... then it´s a sign to probably help out

 **Ask/ Question**
 * we need one more person to be in the Emails: John Lane (he would make sure that the issue gets fixed)